knebiolo/stryke/README.md

 - HUC02-05 The Ohio River
 - HUC02-07 The Mississippi River

-When cell [3] is run ('fish = stryke.epri(Genus = ' ', Month = [ ], HUC02 = [ ])) stryke will return a figure with four histograms that depict natural logarithm transformed entrainment rates (one observed, three simulated).
+When cell [3] is run (`fish = stryke.epri(Genus = ' ', Month = [ ], HUC02 = [ ])`) stryke will return a figure with four histograms that depict natural logarithm transformed entrainment rates (one observed, three simulated).
 Stryke fits a Log Normal, Weibull, and Pareto distribution to the returned data and produces a p-value from a Kolmogorov-Smirnof test, where H0 = no difference between observed and simulated histogram.
 The distribution with the largest p-value  best describes trends in observed data.
 The query above produced the figure below.
 In this instance, the Log Normal had the highest p-value and is most like the observed data.
 For most queries, the Log Normal will be the best distribution.
 The Weibull works when there are fewer observations with low rates, and the Pareto only works in special cases when observations are monotonically decreasing after log transforming them.

 <img src="https://github.com/knebiolo/stryke/assets/61742537/1b57783c-0913-40d9-913a-4f45ee2ab8a0" width="400" height="auto"/>

-If, and only if you are satisfied with the distribution's fit, run the 'fish.summary_output()' fuction cell.
+If, and only if you are satisfied with the distribution's fit, run the `fish.summary_output()` fuction cell.
 This will arrange the parameters so that you can copy and paste them directly onto the **Population tab**.

 # Spreadsheet Interface

 To implement a desktop entrainment study, Stryke will need data describing river discharge scenarios, project operating scenarios, seasonal entrainment events, turbine parameters, and migratory routes.
 There is a tab for each major study component; you can find directions to complete them below.
 It is possible to configure a Stryke project (spreadsheet) for resident or anadromous species impact assessments for different operating configurations (run of river, peaking, and pumped storage operations), and it allows for an expanded migratory network with multiple dependent facilities.

-**_NOTE:_** Stryke will not overwrite output tabs in the spreadsheet interface.
+>**_NOTE:_** Stryke will not overwrite output tabs in the spreadsheet interface.
 Therefore ensure that the input spreadsheet does not contain tabs of 'beta fit', 'daily summary' and 'yearly summary' before running a new simulation.
 After running a simulation it is advisable to save the input file with output tabs so that simulation parameters and outputs are contained in a single file and subsequent simulations should start with different spreadsheets.

 ## Flow Scenarios